 We arrived, we dined and we enjoyed.
 We finished our meal, went outside and walked a few feet in silence.
 Dan broke the silence with a laugh followed by “did you honestly believe we’d find a cab at this time?
 We’re walking back!”
 As much as I didn’t want to admit it, I knew he was right.
 Despite every instinct telling me that walking back was not the best idea, neither of us made an attempt to try calling a cab, nor did I offer any alternate idea.
 We could either stand there and wait with no promise of a resolution or we could start walking.
 And so we did.

 The one-and-a-half mile journey across the George Rogers Clark Memorial Bridge was brutal.
 It was cold.
 I wish I knew what the temperature was that night was.
 All I remember is that even though I was fairly bundled up, the wind was so strong since the bridge was so high above the water.
 I’m cold and worried some hobo hiding behind a bridge pillar might jump out at us.
 In real time, I complained nearly the entire walk while Dan took his sweet time and took pictures of the river and the approaching skyline.
 He was loving it!

 Despite the cold, it truly was a beautiful night.
-While I may or may not have appreciated it in real time, it didn’t take long for me afterwards, with the benefit of hindsight, to realize how neat of an experience that was.
-There we were, night one of a weekend road trip and doing something completely outside my own comfort zone – high above a monumental river with the moon shining above while looking ahead towards the Louisville skyline brightly lit in all its glory.
+While I may have complained non-stop during the entire walk across the bridge, it didn’t take long for me afterwards, with the benefit of hindsight, to realize how neat of an experience that was.
+There we were, night one of a weekend road trip and doing something completely outside my comfort zone – high above a monumental river with the moon shining above while looking ahead towards the Louisville skyline brightly lit in all its glory.